- Home

 Extra-Curricular Visits / Trips

-In years 8 and 9 we take part in a Shared Education Programme with Glastry and St Columba’s Portaferry.
 In year 8 there is a trip to Carrickfergus Castle and in year 10 a visit to the Somme Centre in Conlig.
-In previous years we have organised a A2 History trip to Dublin which included an open top bus tour of Dublin and a visit to Kilmainham Gaol.
+GSCE and As Level students have the opportunity to meet and listen to a talk by someone who experienced and survived the Holocaust.
+Students can also visit Dublin for an open top bus tour of Dublin and a visit to Kilmainham Gaol.